-Lots of children get a cough, and coughs tend to hang around in young children.
-They can be upsetting for children and parents alike, but most coughs don’t need any special treatment.
+Lots of children get coughs, and their coughs tend to hang around.
+A cough can be upsetting for your child – and for you too! – but most coughs don’t need any special treatment.

-There are many causes of a cough in children, including:
+There are many causes of coughs in children, including:

-- irritations, like cold air, smoke, pollution or an inhaled foreign body
+- irritations, like cold air, smoke, pollution or an inhaled foreign object

 - allergies and asthma